VonHeikemen/lsp-zero.nvim/README.md

 ## Announcement

-The branch [v1.x](https://github.com/VonHeikemen/lsp-zero.nvim/tree/v1.x) has been created. `lsp-zero` is oficially 1.0.
-I advise you use your favorite plugin manager to track the `v1.x` branch.
-The code there will remain compatible with neovim v0.5.
-The next branch `v2.x` will require neovim v0.8 and probably will move to a less opinionated model (which is [already possible with v1](https://dev.to/vonheikemen/make-lsp-zeronvim-coexists-with-other-plugins-instead-of-controlling-them-2i80)).
-I have [some ideas already](https://github.com/VonHeikemen/lsp-zero.nvim/discussions/130), would love to know what you think.
+The branch [v2.x](https://github.com/VonHeikemen/lsp-zero.nvim/tree/v2.x) has been created.
+You can now test `v2` of lsp-zero.
+If you are still using the `main` branch, please change it to `v1.x` to avoid breaking changes.

+This new release of lsp-zero recommends a less opinionated configuration.
+The aim is to let lsp-zero "extend" `lspconfig` and `nvim-cmp` with some defaults, and then let the user interact with each plugin directly if they need further customizations.
+This will make it easier for everyone to integrate other plugins from the Neovim ecosystem with lsp-zero.

 ## How to get started